philipperemy/lead-lag/README.md

 *Works on Linux, MacOS and Windows (Microsoft Visual C++ 14.0 or greater is required for Windows).*

-> We propose a simple continuous time model for modeling the lead-lag effect between two financial assets.
+> Abstract: We propose a simple continuous time model for modeling the lead-lag effect between two financial assets.
 A two-dimensional process (Xt, Yt) reproduces a lead-lag effect if, for some time shift ϑ ∈ R, the process (Xt, Yt+ϑ) is a semi-martingale with respect to a certain filtration.
 The value of the time shift ϑ is the lead-lag parameter.
 Depending on the underlying filtration,